tamtakoe/mobile-console/README.md

 ## About

 mobileConsole reroutes the native <code>window.console</code> output and renders it to HTML.
-This means that you can include mobileConsole in any project, without having to rewrite any existing logging; mobileConsole 'hijacks' all console methods, such as console.log, console.warn, etc. It also outputs global window.onerror errors and sports a command line input.
+This means that you can include mobileConsole in any project, without having to rewrite any existing logging; mobileConsole 'hijacks' all console methods, such as `console.log`, `console.warn`, etc. It also outputs global `window.onerror` errors and sports a command line input.
 Oh, and it even has dark color scheme support!

 See it in action at https://code.hnldesign.nl/demo/hnl.MobileConsole.v2.html.
 You can freely resize the console by (touchmove/click-)dragging the top bar, or tap/click it once to minimize/restore the console.
 Clear the console by using the recycle-bin icon.